openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-hello.rst

 command::

   $ ./bin/bitbake --version
-  BitBake Build Tool Core version 1.23.0, bitbake version 1.23.0
+  BitBake Build Tool Core version 2.3.1

 The console output tells you what version you are running.